mozilla-services/docs/source/server-devguide/profiling.rst

 But the real work should be done in
 `KCacheGrind <http://kcachegrind.sourceforge.net>`_.
-Once your have finished testing the application, stop it and you should find at the root of your application a :file:`cachegrind.out` file you can open.
+Once you have finished testing the application, stop it and you should find at the root of your application a :file:`cachegrind.out` file you can open.

 .. image:: /images/kcachegrind.png